CAIXA Cultural São Paulo

-CAIXA Cultural São Paulo a museum and community center in São Paulo, Brazil.
+CAIXA Cultural São Paulo is a museum and community center in São Paulo, Brazil.
 It is one of CAIXA Cultural network's units, a complex of cultural centers located in different capital cities in Brazil, maintained by Caixa Econômica Federal.
 In operation since 1989, the São Paulo unit is located in the Sé Building, the bank's former regional headquarters, inaugurated in 1939 by Getúlio Vargas.
 The building is an important example of Art Deco architecture in São Paulo and is listed as a city heritage site.
 Caixa Cultural also runs a second center in São Paulo, the Vitrine da Paulista Gallery, on the first floor of Conjunto Nacional.

 The institution houses the Caixa Museum, with various objects and documents referring to the history of Caixa Econômica Federal and Brazil's financial system, as well as internal spaces with period ambiance and preserved original elements.
 It also houses different exhibition spaces, a reading room, a workshop room and an auditorium.
 It maintains a permanent program of cultural events, including dance shows, theater plays, concerts, debates, video and cinema sessions, dramatic readings, lectures and temporary exhibitions, especially in the Visual arts' field.'